John Napier: Influence

 Among Napier's early followers were the instrument makers Edmund Gunter and John Speidell.
 The development of logarithms is given credit as the largest single factor in the general adoption of decimal arithmetic.
 The Trissotetras (1645) of Thomas Urquhart builds on Napier's work, in trigonometry.

 Henry Briggs was an early adopter of the Napierian logarithm.
 He later computed a new table of logarithms to base 10, accurate to 14 decimal places.

 Eponyms

 An alternative unit to the decibel used in electrical engineering, the neper, is named after Napier, as is Edinburgh Napier University in Edinburgh, Scotland.

 The crater Neper on the Moon is named after him.

-In French and Portuguese, the natural logarithm is named after him (respectively, Logarithme Népérien and Logaritmos Neperianos).
-In Italian, the mathematical constant e is named after him in Italian (Numero di Nepero).
+In French, Spanish and Portuguese, the natural logarithm is named after him (respectively, Logarithme Népérien and Logaritmos Neperianos for Spanish and Portuguese).
+In Finnish and Italian, the mathematical constant e is named after him (Neperin luku and Numero di Nepero).

 Family

 In 1572, Napier married 16-year-old Elizabeth, daughter of James Stirling, the 4th Laird of Keir and of Cadder.
 They had two children.
 Elizabeth died in 1579, and Napier then married Agnes Chisholm, with whom he had ten more children.

 Napier's father-in-law, Sir James Chisholm of Cromlix, was one of many excommunicated by the General Assembly of the Presbyterian party following the Spanish blanks plot.
 Napier sat on the General Assembly that excommunicated the plotters, and petitioned the King James VI and I to enforce the punishment on the plotters, but was ultimately ignored since the King believed the ministers were acting cruelly, and was in favor of pursuing policies of more appeasement.

 His half-brother (through his father's remarriage) was Alexander Napier, Lord Laurieston.